erikojebo/Spextensions/README.md

 Spextensions.RhinoMocks
 ----------------------

 Spextensions.RhinoMocks includes several extensions to the RhinoMocks API to simplify common usage patterns of RhinoMocks.
+Spextensions.RhinoMocks has no ties to NUnit.
+You can use it with what ever testing framework you are currently using.

 ### Installation